 - Hormonal birth control contains the hormones estrogen and/or progestin (synthetic form of progesterone)

 - Some hormonal birth control only contains progestin (not estrogen).
 Fun fact: birth control only needs to contain progestin to prevent pregnancy.
-Progestin is the hormone that tricks your body into thinking it’s already pregnant, which prevents your ovaries from ovulating and kicking out an egg each month.
+Progestin is the hormone that tricks your body into thinking it’s already pregnant, which prevents your ovaries from ovulating and releasing an egg each month.
 Estrogen, the other hormone in most pill types of birth control, is included to decrease the annoying side effect of irregular spotting/bleeding that can sometimes occur with progestin-only types.

 Pills are the oldest and most well-known form of birth control.
 For many women, it’s what they’re used to and what works well for them.
 Pills are broken down further into 2 categories.